SA/PPS 07.09 - Conducting Student Referendums

 Reviewers of this PPS include the following:

-Position Date Associate Vice President and Dean of Students December 1 E3Y Student Government Staff Advisor December 1 E3Y Student Body President Review December 1 E3Y
+Position Date Associate Vice President for Student Affairs and Dean of Students February 1 E3Y Student Government Staff Advisor February 1 E3Y Student Government President February 1 E3Y

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Student Affairs policy and procedure from the date of this document until superseded.